 Today, we conclude our consideration of the trespass problems faced by our New Hampshire landowners Larry and Laura Littoral.
-If you have followed along to this point, you know that the Littorals’ pastoral cottage getaway, situated on a classic New England pond, has been disrupted by neighbor Wally Angler.
+If you have followed along to this point, and can remember after the weekend what transpired, you know that the Littorals’ pastoral cottage getaway, situated on a classic New England pond, has been disrupted by neighbor Wally Angler.

-Wally – who is really a NINO (neighbor-in-name-only) – is an angler, and asked the Littorals to chop down some dead trees on their property to create a trout habitat in the pond for the primary (and sole) purpose of adding to Wally’s piscatorial pleasure.
+Compared to Wally, Myles Garrett is a fine neighbor to Mason Rudolph.
+Wally – a NINO (neighbor-in-name-only) – is an angler, and asked the Littorals to chop down some dead trees on their property to create a trout habitat in the pond for the primary (and sole) purpose of adding to Wally’s piscatorial pleasure.
 You can hear him now: “Thanks for all the fish!”

 The Littorals preferred that their dead timber remain standing.
 When Wally asked them to cut down the trees, they said, “so long,” refusing to dump their tree into the pond.
 Apparently reasoning that it’s easier to ask forgiveness than permission – especially where permission has already been denied – Wally then took advantage of the Littorals’ weekend absence by bringing in a tree service to cut the trees down for him.
 According to the Littorals, Wally affirmatively misled the tree cutters that the dead trees were on his property, and the tree service cut down the timber with alacrity.

 For the record, Wally denies having anything to do with the felling of the dead trees.
 He seemingly maintains that he turned around one day, and mirabile dictu, the trees were on the ground.
-If George Washington had tried a similar woof story on his father about a downed cherry tree, we’d probably all be speaking English and enduring lousy health care right now.
+If George Washington had tried a similar woof story on his father about a downed cherry tree, we’d probably all be speaking English and enduring a lousy healthcare system right now with a national leader who is a blond-headed buffoon.
 As every schoolchild knows, however, Little George ‘fessed up, telling his father, “I cannot tell a lie.”
 Channeling Lloyd Bentsen, our observation is this: Wally, we served with George Washington, George Washington was a friend of ours.
 Wally, you’re no George Washington.

 Our analysis this week has assumed that unless Wally can produce the elves responsible for the tree cutting (and their saws), the Littorals will easily meet their burden of proof.